Esri/arcgis-maps-sdk-kotlin-toolkit/toolkit/authentication/README.md

 }
 ```

-To enable OAuth or IAP authentication in your app, configure the `AuthenticatorState` with the corresponding properties:
+To enable OAuth or Identity-Aware Proxy (IAP) authentication in your app, configure the `AuthenticatorState` with the corresponding properties:

 ```kotlin
 val oAuthUserConfiguration = OAuthUserConfiguration(